 Kelty Tru Comfort Kids 35

-The best bag for a kid who flips and flops during the night, Kelty’s Tru Comfort Kids oversized mummy bag has both a massive zipper that fully opens the bag and an integrated internal comforter.
+The best 3-season sleeping bag for a kid who flips and flops during the night, Kelty’s Tru Comfort Kids oversized mummy bag has both a massive zipper that fully opens the bag and an integrated internal comforter.
 That way your camper can pick how many layers of blankets they want, and easily add more during the night.
 The oversized hood fits a standard pillow but also corrals jackets and extra clothes stuffed inside to serve the same purpose.

 Weight: 2 lbs., 14 oz.

 Simple, stylish, and affordable, Slumberjack’s 40-degree rectangular Cub (boys) and Kit (girls) are designed for warmer nights.
 The 3-season sleeping bags have a cozy integrated pillow pocket, and a single full-length zipper provides access and allows venting.
 The zipper also wraps around the foot box so your child can also use this bag as a quilt.
 At only $45, it’s the most affordable bag in the group.